tsackton/taelgar/Species/Languages.md

 * Mariner Migration = Eastros
 * Downfall Refugees = Drankorian

-Where the minor migrations, such as the Dunmari, would have potentially unique histories, and may or may not fit into one of the language families above,
+Minor migrations, such as the Dunmari, potentially unique histories, and may or may not fit into one of the language families above.

 When determining real-world language analogues:
 * Northos in general uses Semitic languages